techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 }

 What is the result?
 (Choose one.)

-a.
-Exception
+A. Exception

-b.
-A Exception
+B. A Exception

-c.
-A Exception B
+C. A Exception B

-d.
-A B Exception
+D. A B Exception
 e.
 Compilation fails because of an error in line: public void process() throws RuntimeException f.
 Compilation fails because of an error in line: try { ((A)new B()).process(); }
-Answer: B
+ANSWER: B
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: